Robert-van-Engelen/Forth850/README.md

 `JP_NEXT` defined in the section below.

-These critical choices for Forth850 makes it more efficient requiring fewer CPU cycles than CP/M DX Forth and Z80 Forth, and faster than CamelForth and the Jupiter Ace.
+These critical choices for Forth850 makes it more efficient requiring fewer CPU cycles to execute Forth core internals and Forth colon definitions than DX Forth and Z80 Forth for CP/M, CamelForth, Firth, and the Jupiter Ace.
 See [Resources](#forth-resources) for links to Forth implementations.

 ### Next fetch and execute